-Visit your local library to pay outstanding fees and charges.
+If you have more than $20.00 owing on your account, visit your local library to pay outstanding fees and charges.

 If you renew an item that has a rental fee you will be charged that fee again.
 If you renewed the item online these charges are added to your account.

 Yes, both libraries have accessible public toilets and baby-changing facilities.

 Yes, both libraries are open at weekends.

 Yes, free WiFi is available and is provided by the Department of Internal Affairs via the Aotearoa People’s Network Kaharoa (APNK).